Path Checking for MTL and TPTL over Data Words: Introduction

-We show that the $\mathsf{AC}^1(\mathsf{LogDCFL})$-membership result of \cite{DBLP:conf/icalp/BundalaO14} for path checking of $\mtl$ over finite timed words is quite sharp in the following sense: Path checking for $\mtl$ over (finite or infinite) data words as well as path checking for $\tptl$ with one register variable over monotonic (finite or infinite) data words is $\ptime$-complete.
+We show that the $\textup{AC}^1(\textup{LogDCFL})$-membership result of \cite{DBLP:conf/icalp/BundalaO14} for path checking of $\mtl$ over finite timed words is quite sharp in the following sense: path checking for $\mtl$ over (finite or infinite) data words as well as path checking for the one-variable fragment of $\tptl$ evaluated over monotonic (finite or infinite) data words is $\ptime$-complete.
 Moreover, path checking for $\tptl$ (with an arbitrary number of register variables) over finite as well as infinite periodic data words becomes $\pspace$-complete.
 We also show that $\pspace$-hardness already holds (i) for the fragment of $\tptl$ with only two register variables and (ii) for full $\tptl$, where all interval borders are encoded in unary (the latter result can be shown by a straightforward adaptation of the $\pspace$-hardness proof in \cite{DBLP:journals/tcs/DemriLS10}).
-These results yield a rather complete picture on the complexity of path checking for $\mtl$ and $\tptl$, see Fig.~\ref{fig-paths} at the end of the paper.
-We also show that $\pspace$-membership for the path checking problem for $\tptl$ still holds if data words are specified succinctly by so called straight-line programs (which have the ability to generate data words of exponential length).
+These results yield a rather complete picture on the complexity of path checking for $\mtl$ and $\tptl$, see Figure~\ref{fig-paths} at the end of the paper.
+We also show that $\pspace$-membership for the path-checking problem for $\tptl$ still holds if data words are specified succinctly by so called straight-line programs, which have the ability to generate data words of exponential length.
 For ordinary $\ltl$ it was shown in \cite{DBLP:conf/concur/MarkeyS03} that path checking is $\pspace$-complete if paths are represented by straight-line programs.
 Our result extends the $\pspace$ upper bound from \cite{DBLP:conf/concur/MarkeyS03}.